Fender Serial Numbers from 1976

 N500000S 1995, 1996

 N700000S 1997, 1998

 Z100000S 2001, 2002

 Z400000S 2004, 2005

-R prefixs designate Relic Series instruments.
-V Prefixes (introduced circa 1982) designate Vintage Reissue Series.
-The D prefix indicates Deluxe.
-The M prefix designates Mexican Mfg.
-The S prefix designates Signature model.
-Here is an example: a new Fender Deluxe Stratocaster with serial no. DZ0363437 indicates a deluxe instrument manufactured in 2000.
+"R" prefixs designate Relic Series instruments.
+"V" Prefixes (introduced circa 1982) designate Vintage Reissue Series.
+The "D" prefix indicates Deluxe (but note, this was not used till late 98-early 99.
+So "D" Strats in the 1980-98 did not use this letter.
+You would see in 1999 onward you would see the D in connection with the leter for year of manufacture, something like DN9xxxxx or DZ0xxxxx.)
+The "M" prefix designates Mexican Mfg.
+The "S" prefix designates Signature model.
+Here is an example: a new Fender Deluxe Stratocaster with serial number: DZ0363437 indicates a deluxe instrument manufactured in 2000.
 Or a Fender Clapton Signature Model made in 1992 would be SN20435746.

 ODD SERIAL NUMBERS